Melbourne Airport railway station: Station design dispute

 In September 2022, the state government announced that the airport station would be an elevated structure built near the terminals, rather than an underground station, as this would be quicker to build, cheaper and cause less disruption.

 The airport operator, Australia Pacific Airports Corporation (APAC), has objected to the station being elevated, calling for the station to be underground in order to facilitate its plans for terminal expansion and improve connectivity to the proposed Suburban Rail Loop.

 In May 2023, then Deputy Premier Jacinta Allan said slow and difficult negotiations with Melbourne Airport over the use of airport land for the station had caused more delays.
 In April 2024, an independent mediator was appointed by the federal government to resolve the ongoing dispute between the state government and the airport.
 In May 2024, Victorian Treasurer Tim Pallas confirmed in the state budget that the project would be delayed by at least four years, with completion not expected until 2033 at the earliest.

 In July 2024, Melbourne Airport confirmed it was willing to work with the Victorian Government on the delivery of an above-ground station, however, the time taken to conduct the negotiations up to that point caused the project to be delayed until 2033, a four-year delay.
 The proposed site for the station is indicated as between Terminals 3 and 4 above the inbound motor vehicle roads.
 Concept art indicates elevated walkways to Terminals 3, 4, and a walkway towards Terminals 1 and 2 in front of the current PARKROYAL hotel and multi storey parking complex.

+Platforms and services

+The station is part of the Melbourne Airport rail link which connects with the Metro Tunnel.
+Trains from the airport will travel via Sunshine, stations in the Melbourne CBD, and the Pakenham and Cranbourne lines.